brandtkeller/Thermostat-Master/README.md

 Main backend server for the Open Thermostat integration system

+## Standard Communication

+The main server exists on a single device (Raspberry Pi) and contains RESTful interfacing, scheduling, and physical control of the HVAC unit via C-wire.
+As this device is usually located outside of the monitored region (garage or other closet) it relies on temperature nodes to enroll and simply await for a request of current temperature.

+This architecture will allow multiple nodes to enroll and enhance the temperature view of the house as a whole.

 ## Getting Started

 These instructions will get you a .jar package that can be transferred from a Development machine or built on a Raspberry Pi.